When it comes to Healthy Treats, Moderation Matters

 Does the refined sugar of the former make it off limits and the nuts and dried fruit of the latter mean a green light for a sweet tooth free for all?

 Sure, it’s preferable to eat foods made with less processed, all-natural ingredients.
 Indeed, there are significant upsides to using whole grain and nut flours instead of bleached white flour, and of choosing olive oil in place of Crisco.
-But keep in mind a couple of things:
+But when it comes to healthy treats, moderation matters.

 - Plenty of the less processed ingredients that are currently trending also happen to be high in calories.
 Coconut, coconut oil, nuts, nut butters, dates, and avocado are all calorically dense.
 In fact, certain healthier trades actually have more calories than their more processed counterparts.
 This isn’t to say don’t use them, it’s just to know they’re not a calorie freebie.